 You constantly argue at work

 Your first step here is to be proactive.
-“Being proactive demonstrates a willingness to improve and [is] a good characteristic to have,” says Tardelli.
+“Being proactive demonstrates a willingness to improve and [is] a good characteristic to have,” Tardelli says.
 And you can start with how you respond.
-Instead of arguing, take a step back from your “I’m right” attitude and start practising active listening by adding responses such as “let me think about that,” “you might be right,” or “I understand,” into your communication style.
+Instead of arguing, take a step back from your “I’m right” attitude and start practicing active listening by adding responses such as “let me think about that,” “you might be right,” or “I understand,” into your communication style.

 With everything else, it is important for you to consider exactly how your behaviour is affecting others and correct it.
 Take advantage of social opportunities in the office, ask someone to grab a coffee, and be humble.
 No one gets anywhere by being a jerk.

 You refuse to roll up your sleeves and chip in

 And of course, you don’t want to be taken advantage of at work, but you can both set clear boundaries and help everyone around you succeed (including yourself).
 Like most everything on this list, self awareness is key, so don’t be afraid to dig deep to figure out exactly how you can help without depleting yourself.